Tips for Assessing Language Learners

 Once you suspect a child may have cognitive development delays, begin documenting your observations.
 Keeping anecdotal notes is critical to ensure students get the help they need.
 Rely on colleagues to share data and thoughts about a student’s progress.
 This is a great way to establish patterns and confirm if a student’s abilities need to be looked into further.
 Providing documentation to your administrator is the best way to start a proper diagnosis for your student.

 Teachers who don’t speak a child’s first language can still help with their student’s progress.
 Try to include as many visuals and objects as possible so students can associate objects, movements, and gestures with words.
 Go beyond oral instructions and use a variety of methods to communicate with students.

 Be sure to also keep parents or guardians aware of patterns you are seeing in their child’s development.
 Meet with them to talk about what you are doing in the classroom and what they can do at home.
-Encourage parents to read to their child every night, regardless of what language they read in.
+Encourage parents to read to their children every night, regardless of what language they read in.
 Parents can also help by exposing their child to new experiences.
-Putting the TV on with subtitles, reading menus in another language and going to cultural festivals can aid their learning.
+Putting the TV on with subtitles, reading menus in another language, and going to cultural festivals can aid their learning.